UmmItC/Blog/content/en/blog/dual-gpu-passthrough-part1.md

 Remember to verify the information from reliable sources and ensure that the motherboard supports the required features before proceeding with GPU passthrough setup.

-Here is a example a mother board supported.
+Here is a example a motherboard supported.

 - [Intel Z790/H770/B760 Series Motherboard](https://download.asrock.com/Manual/Software/Intel%20B760/Software_BIOS%20Setup%20Guide_English.pdf)